Skip to main content

 How can C. auris infections be prevented?

-In order for C. auris infections to be prevented, transmission of the yeast among people and between people and environmental surfaces needs to be stopped.
-Health care facilities, health care professionals, patients, and friends and family members of patients can all take steps to stop transmission of C. auris.
-Click on these links for information from the CDC:
+For C. auris infections to be prevented, transmission of the yeast among patients and between patients, health care personnel, and environmental surfaces needs to be stopped.
+Health care facilities, health care professionals, patients, and friends and family members of patients can all take steps to prevent the transmission of C. auris.

-What should I do if I’m visiting a friend or loved one in a health care facility who has C. auris?
+What should I do when visiting a friend or loved one with C. auris in a health care facility?

-It is important to follow the facility’s directions for visitors.
+It is important for visitors to follow the facility’s directions.
 Visitors should clean their hands with hand sanitizer or soap and water before and after touching the patient or medical devices.
 Ask and remind health care personnel to wash their hands.

 What is IDPH doing to address C. auris?

-IDPH, along with local health departments, aid health care facilities with C. auris case investigations, surveillance, and prevention efforts.
+IDPH, along with local health departments, aids health care facilities with C. auris case investigations, outbreak response, surveillance, and prevention efforts.